avadheshy/notes/AWS/day1(Cloud).md

 # What is Cloud (Cloud Computing) ?
 Cloud computing refers to the delivery of computing services—like servers, storage, databases, networking, software, analytics, and intelligence—over the internet ("the cloud") instead of using local computers or servers.

+Basically: “Cloud computing” is the act of consuming or providing IT services via the cloud.

 ---
 Cloud = Renting computing resources over the internet instead of owning them.

+Basically: “The Cloud” is the environment where everything lives and runs.

 ---
 ```